Middlesex DA investigating incident inside Dracut home, nearby car crash

 Officials said the woman was rushed to the hospital.
 It’s not clear how the woman was injured.
 Crews could be seen removing bags of evidence from the home.

 A man who had left the home crashed his car into a tree a few miles away, according to investigators.
-The man suffered serious injuries.
+The man suffered serious injuries and was taken to the hospital.

-Police are not commenting on what connection the woman and the man have to each other.
+Sources tell 7News that the woman was slashed in the throat by her husband, who then crashed while fleeing the home.
+Police have not commented on their connection.

 Residents say the neighborhood is friendly and that everyone knows each other, with the exception of those who live inside the home in question.